-aYo MTN extends brand ambassadorial deal with Abeiku Santana | News Ghana
+aYo MTN Extends Brand Ambassadorial Deal With Abeiku Santana | News Ghana

-Speaking at a signing ceremony in Accra, Mr Francis Gota, Chief Executive Officer of aYo Ghana Intermediaries Limited, stated that Abeiku Santana had contributed immensely to the growth of the brand, and they were elated to give him a one-year extension.
+Speaking at a signing ceremony in Accra, Mr. Francis Gota, Chief Executive Officer of aYo Ghana Intermediaries Limited, stated that Abeiku Santana has contributed immensely to the growth of their brand, and they were elated to give him a one-year extension.

 “The aim of our brand is to create a future where everyone uses insurance by making it easily accessible, and by engaging Abeiku Santana, we want to further broadcast the good benefits one seeks to enjoy when they join the platform,” he said.

-Mr Gota noted that over GHC 13 million in claims had been paid to its customers, and they were poised to aid people in difficult times, especially in health care.
+Mr. Gota noted that over GHC 13 million in claims have been paid to its customers, and they are poised to aid people in difficult times, especially when it comes to health care.

 Abeiku Santana, on the other hand, was grateful to the aYo MTN brand for sustaining their relationship with him, as he relishes telling Ghanaians about the need to get on the aYo Ghana insurance platform.